welldone-software/redux-toolbelt/packages/redux-toolbelt-saga/README.md

 ```

 ## Usage
-import the functions you like to use using one of the two methods:
+You may import the functions you'd like to use using one of the two methods:
 ```js
 import {makeAsyncActionCreator} from 'redux-toolbelt' import {makeAsyncSaga} from 'redux-toolbelt-saga'